kalessil/phpinspectionsea/docs/control-flow.md

 ```

 The case doesn't have any parameters binding and the prepared statement is not really make any sense.
-Also the result of the query execution is not even checked.
+Also, the result of the query execution is not even checked.
 Following changes can be applied to fix the case:

 - Apply a Quick-Fix to use PDO:query() instead
 - Bind arguments while executing the statement